 “What’s the difference between males and females?”
-Kenneth inquired of his wife Barbara one evening.
+Kenneth asked his wife Barbara one evening.

 “What kind of a question is that?”
 Barbara responded.
 “Everyone knows the difference.
 Men have equipment that women don’t have, women have what men don’t have.
 Women are smaller, rounder, more delicate, softer.
 Men are bigger, stronger, faster, more angular.
 Men act rashly and impulsively.
 Women are more thoughtful and contemplative.
 Men are loud, women are quiet.
 Men are on time, women are late.
 Men never ask directions, women do.
 I like most of these things about men and I assume you feel the same about women.
 Okay, does that answer your question?
 What else is there?”